Stocks rise as Wall Street cheers cooler inflation report

 NEW YORK (AP) — Wall Street is rising Tuesday after a report showed inflation cooled more than expected last month, offering hope that pressure may ease on an already squeezed economy.

-The S&P 500 was 1.5% higher in midday trading.
-The Dow Jones Industrial Average was up 248 points, or 0.7%, at 34,253, as of 11 a.m.
-Eastern time, while the Nasdaq composite was 2.2% higher.
+The S&P 500 was 1% higher in afternoon trading.
+The Dow Jones Industrial Average was up 140 points, or 0.4%, at 34,148, as of 12:06 p.m.
+Eastern time, while the Nasdaq composite was 1.4% higher.
 Besides stocks, prices also rose for everything from bonds to gold to bitcoin, though markets pared much of their gains as the morning progressed and analysts cautioned investors not to get carried away.

 The source of Wall Street's relief was data showing that U.S. inflation slowed to 7.1% last month from 7.7% in October and more than 9% in the summer.
 Even though inflation remains painfully high, and shoppers continue to pay prices well above levels from a year ago, Tuesday's report offers hope that the worst of inflation really did pass during the summer.